Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Conclusion

 We studied the client sampling problem in FL.
 We proposed an online learning with bandit feedback approach to tackle client sampling.
-We used online stochastic mirror descent to solve the online learning problem and applied the online ensemble method with doubling trick to choose the tuning parameters.
-We established an upper bound on the dynamic regret relative to the theoretically optimal sequence of sampling distributions.
-The total variation of the comparator is explicitly included in the upper bound as a measure of the difficulty of the problem.
+We used online stochastic mirror descent to solve the online learning problem and applied the online ensemble method to choose the tuning parameters.
+We established an upper bound on the dynamic regret relative to any sequence of sampling distributions.
+Besides, we provide optimization guarantees for our sampling method when used with mini-batch SGD and FedAvg.
 Extensive numerical experiments demonstrated the benefits of our approach over both widely used uniform sampling and other competitors.

 In this paper, we have focused on sampling with replacement.
 However, sampling without replacement would ideally be a more efficient approach.
 In Section~\ref{sec:samp-wo-replace}, we discussed a natural extension of Adaptive-OSMD Sampler to a setting where sampling without replacement is used.
 However, this approach does not directly minimize the variance of the gradient $g^t$.
 When sampling without replacement is used, the variance function becomes more complicated and the design of an algorithm to directly minimize the variance is an interesting future direction.